menu

 Astoundingly, the Benning Park neighborhood has one of the highest concentrations of divorcees living here than of any neighborhood, a higher concentration than NeighborhoodScout found in 98.8% of U.S. neighborhoods.
 This may be because people living here divorce more often than others, or that divorced people move here after they become divorced.
 If you are divorced, you will be in good company in this particular Columbus neighborhood.

-Also, one of the unique characteristics of the Benning Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.1% of the neighborhoods in America.
+Also, the Benning Park neighborhood stands out for having an average per capita income lower than 98.1% of the neighborhoods in the United States.

 Real Estate